MADESH-KUMAR-M/LoginPage-Design/README.md

 There is no javascript used in it because it is just a designing page.

-If you require the login page t be functional check my another repository called [Login](https://github.com/MADESH-KUMAR-M/Login).
+If you require the login page to be functional and login by check the database , you can check my another repository called [Login](https://github.com/MADESH-KUMAR-M/Login).
 This repository use MqSQL and PHP to Signup and Login by creating the database in MySQL with the same design used here.

 The images of Login and Signup page